Trefignath

-Trefignath is a Neolithic burial chamber near Trearddur, south of Holyhead on Holy Island, off Anglesey in Wales.
+Trefignath is a Neolithic-era burial chamber near Trearddur, south of Holyhead on Holy Island, off Anglesey in Wales.
 In its most complete form it included a large cairn covering three stone tombs, set on a small knoll.
 It was excavated between 1977 and 1979, revealing several phases of occupation with three separate burial chambers built in succession.
 It is a scheduled ancient monument, maintained by Cadw.

 Trefignath is adjacent to an alignment of small standing stones which extends some 350 metres northwestwards.
 Beyond these, some 450 metres from Trefignath, is the larger Tŷ Mawr Standing Stone.

 Ecological development

 The site is on a small rocky knoll.
 It is close to a marshy area, Trefignath peat bog (mostly filled in when the railroad to Holyhead was built).
 Pollen preserved in the peat records the changes of vegetation since the Ice Age; the sequence begins with sub-arctic post-glacial shrubs with grasses and other herbs, through the early development of forest dominated by birch and grasses, to climax forest with oak, elm, ivy, and hazel.
 At this stage deciduous forest covered almost all of the land area, and this would have developed a deep, rich, and well-drained soil.
 Initial forest clearance is recorded by increasing carbon fragments, and the later landscape clearance by grasses and grassland weeds.
 Some heather pollen indicates that heath had formed on depauperized and acidified soils.